rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/chart.md

 #### Period

 Period is a parameter available for almost all technical indicators.
 It essentially signifies the number of candles using which the indicator is calculated.
 For instance, if you set this parameter to `10`, each data point that comprises the indicator's chart will be calculated using the previous `10` candles of the price chart.
 For example, suppose you have a two-hour chart for a specific trading session where you have `7` candles in total.
 Calculating an indicator with a period of `10` will involve calculating `7` data points for the indicator chart (one for each corresponding data point of the price chart).
 And each of those `7` data points of the indicator chart will be calculated using the `10` previous candles of the corresponding data point of the price chart.
 In other words, for every data point of the price chart i\[10], the corresponding data point of the indicator chart will be calculated using the i\[0]...i\[9] candles.
-If the last `10` candles  are unavailable, ETNA Trader will utilize candles from the previous trading session.
+If the last `10` candles  are unavailable, AutoShares will utilize candles from the previous trading session.
 For example, for the first candle of the day, the indicator will be calculated using the last `10` candles of the previous trading session.&#x20;

 {% hint style="info" %}
 This logic may somewhat vary depending on the indicator in question.